iPaulPro/aFileChooser/README.markdown

 ## Usage

 Use `startActivityForResult(Intent, int)` to launch `FileChooserActivity` directly. `FileChooserActivity` returns the `Uri` of the file selected as the `Intent` data in `onActivityResult(int, int, Intent)`.
-Alternatively, you can use the helper method `FileUtils.createGetContentIntent()` to construct an `ACTION_GET_CONTENT` Intent that will show an "Intent Chooser" dialog on pre Kit-Kat devices, and the "Documents UI otherwise.
+Alternatively, you can use the helper method `FileUtils.createGetContentIntent()` to construct an `ACTION_GET_CONTENT` Intent that will show an "Intent Chooser" dialog on pre Kit-Kat devices, and the "Documents UI" otherwise.
 E.g.:

     private static final int REQUEST_CHOOSER = 1234;